BRReed/hello-relativepath/README.md

 The purpose of the first iteration of this project is to run a basic express.js API.

-In order to run this first iteration you must have nginx and nodejs installed.
+In order to run this first iteration you must have nodejs installed.